By the end of this section, you will be able to:

 Whereas evolutionary psychologists focus on universal patterns that evolved over millions of years, behavioral geneticists study how individual differences arise, in the present, through the interaction of genes and the environment.
 When studying human behavior, behavioral geneticists often employ twin and adoption studies to research questions of interest.
 Twin studies compare the likelihood that a given behavioral trait is shared among identical and fraternal twins; adoption studies compare those rates among biologically related relatives and adopted relatives.
 Both approaches provide some insight into the relative importance of genes and environment for the expression of a given trait.

 Genetic variation, the genetic difference between individuals, is what contributes to a species’ adaptation to its environment.
 In humans, genetic variation begins with an egg, about 100 million sperm, and fertilization.
-Fertile women ovulate roughly once per month, releasing an egg from follicles in the ovary.
+Roughly once per month, active ovaries release an egg from follicles.
 During the egg's journey from the ovary through the fallopian tubes, to the uterus, a sperm may fertilize the egg.

 The egg and the sperm each contain 23 chromosomes.
 Chromosomes are long strings of genetic material known as deoxyribonucleic acid (DNA).
 DNA is a helix-shaped molecule made up of nucleotide base pairs.
 In each chromosome, sequences of DNA make up genes that control or partially control a number of visible characteristics, known as traits, such as eye color, hair color, and so on.
 A single gene may have multiple possible variations, or alleles.
 An allele is a specific version of a gene.
 So, a given gene may code for the trait of hair color, and the different alleles of that gene affect which hair color an individual has.